 This is the first in a series of three posts about boundary-keeping in the church.
 Namely, how do we decide who is really “Christian”, and how do those dividing lines make people feel?
 I recognize that boundaries, theology, and creeds are essential for deciding what we believe, and who we are.
 But the practice of drawing lines is fraught.
-I’ve been on the wrong side–or worried about being on the wrong side–several times in my life.
-I think there’s a way to affirm our beliefs without making people feel like crap.
-And these posts are my attempt to do that.
+I’ve been on the wrong side—or worried about being on the wrong side—several times in my life.
+I think there’s a way to affirm our beliefs without making others feel like crap.
+These posts are my attempt to do that.

 When I was six or seven, I was at my friend Kirsten’s house.
 Our moms were talking, and she and I were going around and around one of the end tables, bored.

 Kirsten was one of my closest friends in the neighborhood, but it was more a marriage of convenience than true love.
 Most of the time we played, one of us would leave in a huff, toys in hand, yelling, “I’m not going to play with you any more!”

 Then we’d do it all over again the next day.